yss14/musicshare/README.md

 If you want to run parts of the project seperatly, have a look at the provided scripts of the root [package.json](package.json).

 ### Testing
-To execute the test cases, you need to create a separate `test.env`, for both the `backend` and `cassandra-schema-builder` project (`cp projects/backend/config/development_sample.env projects/backend/test.env && cp projects/backend/config/development_sample.env projects/cassandra-schema-builder/test.env`), and adjust the database connection variables accordingly.
+To execute the test cases, you need to create a separate `test.env` for the `backend` project (`cp projects/backend/config/development_sample.env projects/backend/test.env`), and adjust the database connection variables accordingly.

 **Important notes**